jruels/openshift-admin/labs/openshift-deploy/index.md

-With this, the SSH keys have been generated, and we can use them during the SNO installation.
+With this, the SSH keys have been generated, and we can use them during the installation.

 ## Installing the OCP client and getting the installation program

-**NOTE: The client and installer have been downloaded for you in this lab environment. **

 We are almost ready to go!
 It's time to install the `oc` client and download the installation program to our AWS instance.